 One story that has been little told is of how the onslaught of American "anthropologists," "ethnographers," "archaeologists," "collectors," traders and missionaries removed so much of the history and patrimony of the Southwestern tribes that some have none left.
 There is more ancient and early contact Native American pottery hidden in the basement of Harvard's Peabody Museum than there is on display anywhere.
 So much pottery was removed from the living pueblos and from their ancient ancestors homes that some have no traditional pottery to recover their past from.
 Most of the financially-backed looters excused their deeds and greed by saying (and believing) that they were saving the last few remnants of a dying people's art by placing it safely under the care of their respective universities and museums.
 Other looters were more honest: they were only in it for the money... and the looters came from all over the Western world of the time.
 Today's looters are still in it for the money and they seem to mostly operate out of homesteads in the Four Corners region.
 Instead of riding in on horseback and poking around for a few days with a pick and shovel, today's looters find their sites using Google Earth and dash around in helicopters like Special Forces commandos doing raids behind enemy lines.
 And their black market just seems to keep growing and growing.

-At San Juan/Ohkay Owingeh, someone digging a house basement on the west side of the Rio Grande in the late 1920s stumbled across a pueblo ruin with some whole pieces of pottery in it.
+At San Juan/Ohkay Owingeh, someone digging a house basement on the west side of the Rio Grande in the 1920s stumbled across a pueblo ruin with some whole pieces of pottery in it.
 That pre-contact pottery was used as a basis to determine a truly traditional Ohkay Owingeh pottery form and design vocabulary (now known as Potsuwi'i, after the village ruin).
-At Hopi it was Nampeyo of Hano who essentially reconstructed shapes and designs from pottery found at the ancient sites of Sikyátki and Awatovi.
-She also brought in pre-contact designs from the Fourmile Ranch and Tsegi Canyon areas and combined those with designs found at Payupki (where the Southern Tiwas hid from the Spanish for 60 years before they were convinced to abandon the village around 1742 and return to the Rio Grande Valley).
+At Hopi it was Nampeyo of Hano who essentially reconstructed shapes and designs from pottery found at the ancient sites of Sikyátki and Awat'ovi.
+She also brought in pre-contact designs from the Fourmile Ranch and Tsegi Canyon areas and combined those with designs first found at Payupki (where Western Keresans and Southern Tiwas hid from the Spanish for 60 years before they were convinced to abandon the village in the 1740s and return to the Rio Grande Valley).

 Thankfully, Puebloan pottery is not now (nor likely ever was) a purely utilitarian item: in the pueblos, pottery has a spirit.
 It is a product of Mother Earth and her body forms the vessel and her bounty provides both the paints to decorate it with and the very need for creating the pottery in the first place.
 The children of Mother Earth who create pottery are aware of that spirit in the clay, in the paint, and ultimately in the spiritual synergy of the created vessel itself.
 The making of pottery is an integral aspect of their spirituality, especially should they be making ceremonial pottery.

-In the traditional way, there are songs and prayers to accompany each step in the process of creating a sacred pot (and every pot is sacred).
-It begins with an offering of cornmeal to Mother Earth before digging any clay and ends with breathing life into the finished piece after the firing.
+In the traditional way, there are songs and prayers to accompany each step in the process of creating a sacred pot.
+It begins with an offering of cornmeal to the Clay Mother before digging any clay and ends with breathing life into the finished piece after the firing.
 And all pots are sacred, even the flawed and broken ones.
 It is the awareness of this spirit that has kept pottery-making from being lost completely in favor of lesser spiritual quality but more durable and efficient wares.

 While the Puebloans were treated brutally by the Spanish and their priests, enslaved and forced to convert to Franciscan Catholicism, their religion and their culture was not completely stamped out.
 Their spiritual practices, their languages and their cultures went underground.
 Most have endured with little change over the centuries.